Traffic Safety Information Topics

 - Pennsylvania Motorcycle Safety Program Fact Sheet170.17 K | 4/17/2012

 With motorcycle use on the rise in Pennsylvania, PennDOT continues to focus on improving motorcycle safety.
-The number of registered motorcycles climbed to approximately 409,000 in 2012.
-Likewise, the number of licensed motorcyclists climbed to more than 854,000 last year.
+The number of registered motorcycles climbed to approximately 405,209 in 2013.
+Likewise, the number of licensed motorcyclists climbed to more than 860,377 in 2013.

 PennDOT's comprehensive motorcycle safety campaign, Live Free Ride Alive, is an effort to reduce the number of motorcycle crashes and fatalities on Pennsylvania's roadways.
 The campaign's Website, LiveFreeRideAlive, is an interactive Website designed specifically for motorcyclists.
 The site contains important safety messages relating to getting properly licensed to ride a motorcycle, reducing aggressive driving behaviors by obeying the speed limit, avoiding drinking and riding and encouraging the use of wearing all protective riding gear.
 New to the website in 2012 are videos outlining the motorcycle safety training available free of charge to Pennsylvania motorcycle license and permit holders through the Pennsylvania Motorcycle Safety Program (PAMSP).